This project is evolved from AddressBook-Level3.

 Currently, the phone number field only accepts integers as valid input.

-However, planners might encounter scenarios, such as keeping track of overseas guests, where symbols like ()
+However, planners might encounter scenarios, such as keeping track of overseas guests, where symbols like (), +, - and . are needed.

 The current restriction limits users from including such details, potentially causing confusion about the origin of the number.